Parent Action

 In Summary (of Entire Guide)

 Because the special education process may seem complicated, it can be helpful to compare it to the building of a house.
-Just as the building of a house follows a logical order, beginning with a foundation or basement and ending with the roof, so does the building of a special education program.
+Just as the building of a house follows a logical order, beginning with a foundation and ending with the roof, so does the building of a special education program.

 Your child’s special education program is built from the foundation of a thorough examination of your child’s present levels of academic achievement and functional performance (PLAAFP).
 The PLAAFP statement describes your child’s educational needs gathered from sources, including special education evaluations, school assessments, progress on current IEP goals, and regular education grades.
 The PLAAFP will identify your child’s identified educational needs, like the first floor of a house.
 This floor supports the second floor, appropriate services, to meet your child’s needs.
 Once appropriate services have been determined, the IEP team can select the placement (special education and related services provided in the least restrictive environment) to meet your child’s needs.
 It’s the final piece of the building process, the roof that caps off the “house” of your child’s special education program.
-Your child can receive the free appropriate public education (FAPE) to which he or she has a right when the IEP team follows this logical progression.
+Your child can receive the free appropriate public education (FAPE) to which they have a right when the IEP team follows this logical progression.

 Additional Section: Who Is On My Child's IEP Team?